hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 For programming, I will use the USB method, as it doesn't require any additional chips or cables.

 I also ensure "Bootloader: SparkFun Variable Loader" is selected.
+Update: I will use the alternate method:

+"Known Issue: With the latest v2.0.0 Apollo3 Arduino core, there is an issue uploading sketched using the SVL.

+Users can use the ASB to workaround this issue; however, it is recommended that users be aware of that there seems to be some sort of issue when uploading with the Serial Monitor left open.
+Even though the upload completes successfully the program does not execute."

+I will just close the Serial Monitor if it is open.

 https://learn.sparkfun.com/tutorials/artemis-development-with-the-arduino-ide/serial-port-hello-world-and-enabling-peripherals